DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Model treatment: nrm
 ~~~~~~~~~~~~~~~~~~~~

-To begin with, the batch represents one material sample, one preparation and
+To begin with, the batch represents one material sample and one identifiable
-one identifiable unit.
-The single material sample is then split into two
+unit.
+The single material sample is then split into two material samples (and
-material samples (and consequently two identifiable units) consisting of (1)
+consequently two identifiable units) consisting of (1) the specimen to be sent
-the specimen to be sent out on loan, and (2) the remaining specimens.
-The two
+out on loan, and (2) the remaining specimens.
+The two identifiable units belong
-identifiable units belong to the same individual group and thus share the
+to the same individual group and thus share the determination.
+They are also
-determination.
-They also belong to the same preparation.
-The material sample
+either attached to the same artificial unit, or belongs to the same assemblage.
-corresponding to the specimen sent on loan is the transaction unit, which means
+The material sample corresponding to the specimen sent on loan make up the
-that no new preparation needs to be created.
+transaction unit, which means that no new preparation needs to be created.

 In the alternative path, no new material sample is created.
 Instead, an
 "unspecified part" of the material sample constitutes the transaction unit.